ALLHUBS-Jan-2024-Liftoff/CTRL-ALT-DEL/README.md

   - View product details on a dedicated product page.
   - Add products to a cart and manage cart items.
   - Secure checkout process using Stripe API integration.
+  - Can request to be a retail seller.

 ## Demo